stevesch/stevesch-FileServe/README.md

 # stevesch-FileServe
-Quickly add file serving capability to any ESP32 sketch.
+Quickly add file serving capability to any wifi-enabled ESP32 sketch.
 # Building and Running
 If you already have a sketch connecting to WiFi, simply do the following (see minimal.ino in examples folder for a working example):